harrismcc/cs121-team7/Weekly_Plans/W08_weekly_plan.md

 //

 ## Weekly Plan
-Note: This is the same as last week's since we are pusing things back that didn't get done **Overview**
+Note: This week has some of the same tasks as last week's since we are pusing things back that didn't get done, but also includes new tasks.
+**Overview**
 ![empty](https://i.imgur.com/tnU0pA2.png)
 **Breakdown**